A Practical Guide to Maslow’s Basic Human Needs for Understanding Motivation

 • How can I actualize the best version of myself?

 Notice how all of these questions relate to the individual.
 The question of capability or potential isn’t about someone else.
-When individuals compare themselves to others, external esteem needs, not self-actualization, are motivating their behavior.

 5 basic human needs